SAP BODS Interview Questions and Answers

 38. What are the different strategies you can use to avoid duplicate rows of data when re-loading a job?

-- Including the Table Comparison transform in the data flow.
+- Including the Table, Comparison transforms into the data flow.

 - Designing the data flow to completely replace the target table during each execution.